reef-defi/reef-docs/content/docs/developers/accounts.md

 ## EVM Account

 Now that we have a Reef Chain account, we need to link an EVM account to it.
-This can be done by either generating an EVM address or importing an existing Ethereum address.
+This can be done by either generating a default EVM address or importing an existing Ethereum address.

 {{< alert icon="⚠️" text="Each Reef account can be linked to exactly one EVM account." >}}